-Federal aid regulations allow the Reynolds Office of Financial Aid to make adjustments for certain financial situations that cannot be taken into account on the Free Application for Federal Student Aid (FAFSA).
+Federal regulations allow the Reynolds Office of Financial Aid to evaluate a student's financial aid eligibility and make adjustments for certain unique financial situations may not be reflected in the tax year's information on the Free Application for Federal Student Aid (FAFSA).
 We consider each situation on a case-by-case basis and federal regulations limit which situations we can consider and how we make adjustments.

 There are two major categories of special considerations we will review at the student's request.
 They are: